Gibson Les Paul Deluxe

 1975, #6, two-pickup Gold top model.

-For 1976, Pete has nine guitars for roadwork, maintained by Alan Rogan and set up for each performance.
-Pete selects six guitars for the main instruments, with the others for backup.
-The Gibson 340 Sonomatic strings are changed every set on the primary stage instrument.
+For 1976, Pete had nine guitars for roadwork, maintained by Alan Rogan and set up for each performance.
+Pete would select six guitars for the main instruments, with the others for backup.
+The Gibson 340 Sonomatic strings were changed every set on the primary stage instrument.

 Gallery of Pete Townshend-once-owned Les Paul Deluxes